apecloud/kubeblocks/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **If this is a new feature, please describe the motivation and goals.**
-A clear and concise description of why you want to happen
+A clear and concise description of why you want to happen, link the design doc if possible

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.